kendfss/pipe/README.md

 func main() {
     if data := pipe.Get(); data != nil {
-        processInput(data) // this exercise is left to the reader }
+        // this section is left as an exercise for the reader }
 }
 ```